Prinex/Football-Manager-2K20/README.md

 >
 > It uses only the English language or/and any ASCII character.
 >
-> Note that this is project will not work on UNIX-like systems because of the windows.h usage, which is working only on Windows
+> Note that this is project will not work on UNIX-like systems because of the windows.h usage, which is working only on Windows.

 ### Building and running the project: